jarun/nnn/README.md

 - Copyright © 2014-2016 Lazaros Koromilas
 - Copyright © 2014-2016 Dimitris Papastamos

-Contributions are welcome.
-Head to the [ToDo list](https://github.com/jarun/nnn/issues/332).
+Visit the to the [ToDo list](https://github.com/jarun/nnn/issues/337) to contribute.